kvendrik/git_clone_find/README.md

 - Git clones and moves into the folder.
 - Allows for simple `username/repo_name` syntax to clone (with Github).
-- Allows for only a `repo_name` which will make it check all your configured Github usernames.
+- Allows for only a `repo_name` which will make it search through all your configured Github usernames.

 <img src="https://github.com/kvendrik/git_clone_cd/raw/master/demo.gif" width="100%" />